deeppavlov/tdl/README.md

 * Labs are given as jupyter notebooks
 * We use python3; need familiriaty with numpy, pytorch, matplotlib
 * Some experience in DL (not the first time of learning MNIST, familiarity with such words as BatchNorm, ResNet, Dropout)
-* Good, if you sometimes read fresh papers on DL research
 * Labs are possible to do on CPU, but it can take quite a long time to train (~1-2 days).

 ## Grading: